streamr-dev/network/docs/docs/guides/become-an-operator.md

 While there are no strict hardware recommendations, 8GB of RAM, 3-4 virtual cores, and ideally 1Gbps bandwidth would be a safe bet for participating in most [stream Sponsorships](../streamr-network/incentives/stream-sponsorships.md).

 :::caution Important
-- A public IP is a must and a configurable TCP port must be reachable from the internet.
+- A public IP is a must
 - Nodes need to have a WebSocket port accessible from the internet.
 The default WebSocket port is (tcp) 32200.
 :::